 - (1) Salary includes base salary and payments for vacation, holiday, bereavement and sick days and income recognized with respect to excess life insurance provided by the Company.
-Although base salary rates were increased for each NEO in 2013, in 2012, the salary amount included: \$158,022, \$38,501, \$48,221, and \$37,344 for Messrs Dirks, Yocke, Ormsby, and Nelson, respectively, for accrued vacation paid pursuant to a Vacation Cash Out program provided to all employees. - (2) The amounts in the "Stock Awards" column for 2013 consist of performance shares (PSUs) and RSUs granted in 2013 under the Equity Plan.
+Specifically, the salary amount includes: \$69,832, \$18,032, \$26,230, and \$35,855 for Messrs.
+Dirks, Eleftheriou, Ormsby, and Festa, respectively, for accrued vacation paid in 2015 pursuant to a Vacation Cash Out program provided to all employees. - (2) In connection with his commencement of employment, and in lieu of a prorated annual bonus for 2014, Mr. Eleftheriou was granted a sign-on bonus of \$40,000. - (3) The amounts in the "Stock Awards" column for 2015 consist of performance shares (PSUs) and RSUs granted in 2015 under the Equity Plan.
 The amounts shown do not reflect compensation actually received by the NEO.
-Rather, the amounts shown for 2013 represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, excluding any assumption for future forfeitures.
-There were no actual forfeitures of stock awards by any of our NEOs in 2013 and all other assumptions used to calculate the expense amounts shown for 2013 are set forth in Note 16 to the 2013 Consolidated Financial Statements.
+Rather, the amounts shown for 2015 represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, excluding any assumption for future forfeitures.
+There were no actual forfeitures of stock awards by any of our NEOs in 2015 and all other assumptions used to calculate the expense amounts shown for 2015 are set forth in Note 14 to the 2015 Consolidated Financial Statements.
 The PSUs are units each of which is equal to the value of one share of our common stock.
-The PSUs will be settled as of the end of the three-year performance period to the extent that the applicable performance goals have been achieved.
+The PSUs will be settled as of the end of the one-year vesting period that follows a two-year performance period to the extent that the applicable performance goals have been achieved and the applicable vesting requirements have been satisfied.
 The values of the PSUs as of the grant date at maximum level of achievement for Messrs.
-Dirks, Yocke, Ormsby, Nelson and Festa were \$1,458,288, \$444,600, \$464,572 and \$182,286, respectively.
-The RSUs are units each of which is equal to the value of one share of our common stock, and vest as to 25% of the units on each of the first four anniversaries of the date of the grant.
-For more information regarding these awards, see the Grants of Plan-Based Awards table on page 32. - (3) The amounts in the "Options Awards" column relate to stock options granted in 2013 under the Equity Plan.
+Dirks, Eleftheriou, Ormsby, Festa, and Nelson were \$1,456,840, 435,600, \$435,600, \$440,440 and \$377,520, respectively.
+The RSUs are units each of which is equal to the value of one share of our common stock, and vest as to 25% of the units on March 15th of the first calendar year following the date of grant, and then on each of the next three anniversaries of that date.
+For more information regarding these awards, see the Grants of Plan-Based Awards table on page 31. - (4) The amounts in the "Options Awards" column relate to stock options granted in 2015 under the Equity Plan.
 The amounts shown do not reflect compensation actually received by the NEO.
-Rather, the amounts shown for 2013 represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, excluding any assumption for future forfeitures.
-There were no actual forfeitures of stock options by any of our NEOs in 2013 and we have used the Black-Scholes option pricing method for calculating the expense amounts shown.
-Specifically, the assumptions used to calculate the expense amounts shown for stock options for 2013 are set forth in Note 16 to the 2013 Consolidated Financial Statements.
-For more information regarding these awards, see the Grants of Plan-Based Awards table on page 32.
+Rather, the amounts shown for 2015 represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, excluding any assumption for future forfeitures.
+There were no actual forfeitures of stock options by any of our NEOs in 2015 and we have used the Black-Scholes option pricing method for calculating the expense amounts shown.
+Specifically, the assumptions used to calculate the expense amounts shown for stock options for 2015 are set forth in Note 14 to the 2015 Consolidated Financial Statements.
+For more information regarding these awards, see the Grants of Plan-Based Awards table on page 31.

-- (4) The Non-Equity Incentive Plan Compensation in this table reflects the cash bonus earned under this plan by each of our NEOs with respect to 2013, which was paid in the first quarter of 2014 at 67.5% of target based upon the Company's performance compared to the pre-established performance goals. - (5) No disclosure is provided for Mr. Festa for 2012 or 2011 because he was not a NEO during those years. - (6) Includes the following payments that we made to or on behalf of our NEOs:
+- (5) The Non-Equity Incentive Plan Compensation in this table reflects the cash bonus earned under this plan by each of our NEOs with respect to 2015, which was paid in the first quarter of 2016. - (6) Mr. Eleftheriou commenced employment with the Company as our CFO on November 10, 2014.
+Therefore, no disclosure is made for him for 2013. - (7) Includes the following payments that we made to or on behalf of our NEOs: